-Read the first chapter of my Work in Progress for this paranormal romance!
+Read the first chapter of this paranormal suspense story!

 County Kilkenny, 1888

 I could feel his strong hands on my arms.
 They were rough against my skin and as they moved down towards my waist, I knew what was about to happen.
 He would make me his, whether I wanted him to or not.
 It had been a long time since a man, any man, had dared lay hands on me.
 And as he looked into my eyes, I knew there was nothing I could do to stop him…

 Ciara sat up and looked around the bedroom.
 Where had he gone?
 She had felt his hands on her, seen his dark green eyes staring into hers and known he would have her no matter what she wanted.
 Her fists clenched the covers as she tried to catch her breath.
 She could almost smell the scent of him, lingering in the room.

 It had to have been magic.
 He wasn’t there, but he was close.
 She jumped out of bed and pulled her shawl around her.
 This wasn’t the first dream she’d had about Donal, but it was by far the most unsettling.
 She forced herself to calm down as she walked into the main room of the cottage.